ThomasKierski/Acoustic-Angiography-Classification/README.md

 ## References

 [1] R. C. Gessner, C. B. Frederick, F. S. Foster, and P. A. Dayton, “Acoustic Angiography: A New Imaging Modality for Assessing Microvasculature Architecture,” International Journal of Biomedical Imaging, vol. 2013, p. e936593, Jul.
 2013, doi: 10.1155/2013/936593.

 [2] L. Biewald, “Experiment tracking with weights and biases.”
 2020.
 [Online].
 Available: https://www.wandb.com/

 ## License

-The codes are licensed under the MIT license.
+All the code in this repository are licensed under the MIT license.